maple-labs/debt-locker/README.md

 [![CircleCI](https://circleci.com/gh/maple-labs/debt-locker/tree/main.svg?style=svg)](https://circleci.com/gh/maple-labs/debt-locker/tree/main) [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-**DISCLAIMER: This code has NOT been externally audited and is actively being developed.
-Please do not use in production without taking the appropriate steps to ensure maximum security.**

 DebtLocker is a smart contract that allows Pools to interact with different versions of Loans.

 This contract has the following capabilities: